What is Cotton & where does it come from ?

 Some properties of cotton are not so rosy as the ones written above.
 Cotton shrinks and sewing clothes with cotton fabric before prewashing it is akin to a sewing disaster.
 Mostly it will be reduced to a size smaller after the first wash.

-Some bright coloured cotton will bleed.
+Some bright colored cotton will bleed.
 It is not a very beautiful sight to see red and green mixed together in your dress after spending two hours of concentrated effort in sewing it.

 Another disadvantage is that cotton fabric wrinkles a lot.
 When cotton is blended with other fibers like polyester and silk, many of these disadvantageous properties are taken care of.